Safer people, Safer streets

 Pedestrian fatalities continue their grisly climb.

-This is unacceptable, and PEDS is working with state, regional and local agencies to reverse the epidemic of pedestrian fatalities.
+This is unacceptable, and PEDS is working with the Georgia Department of Transportation and others to change that.

 Far too many of our streets have been designed for cars only.
 Wide roads, speeding traffic and lack of sidewalks and safe crossings make many streets dangerous places to walk.